ethersphere/ethswarm-nextjs/content/pages/grants/community-events.md

         titleSize: medium-large
         id: swarm-20-wave
         content: >-
-          We're thrilled to launch the "Swarm Community Events - Grant Program," an initiative aimed at amplifying the global conversation around Swarm technology.
-This program seeks to ignite the onboarding process by providing support for both organizing dedicated Swarm events and integrating Swarm presentations into existing tech gatherings.
+          The Swarm Community Events - Grant Programme, an initiative by the Swarm Association, is aimed at amplifying the global dialogue about Swarm technology.
+Our goal is to facilitate the onboarding process by supporting the organisation of dedicated Swarm events and the inclusion of Swarm presentations at existing tech gatherings.
         ctas:
           - title: Apply ->
             href: "https://grants.ethswarm.org/"